ExistedGit/Dota2Cheat/README.md

 Open the project in Visual Studio and build both Dota2Cheat and Dota2Loader as **Release x64**

-**Note**: If you got an error compiling `Dota2Loader` and `BlackBone` you must add these https://github.com/paulhobbel/Blackbone/tree/master/DIA/x64 files to the `Dota2Loader/DIA/x64` folder.
-The `msdia140.dll` and `symsrv.dll` DLL's are important files for injecting, especially on `Windows 11`.

 ## Injecting
 This cheat can be safely reinjected at any point of the game

-Build Dota2Loader and launch it, it will move the necessary resources around and then inject

-**I KNOW IT DOESN'T WORK ON WIN11, STOP MESSAGING ME ABOUT IT.
-TRY TO [USE](https://github.com/ExistedGit/Dota2Cheat/issues/124) SOME [OTHER](https://github.com/ExistedGit/Dota2Cheat/issues/120) INJECTOR THAT WORKS ON WIN11(JUST DON'T FORGET TO STILL LAUNCH IT, TO MOVE ASSETS)**
+Build & run D2CInstaller to move all relevant resources to their destination in %User%\Documents\Dota2Cheat, then use any injector to do the job.

-**Use at own risk.
-Though I use all available methods to lower the detection chance, there are no guarantees.** (also consider not using non-legit features that you can get reported/flagged for)
+**Use at own risk, absolutely not UD** (also consider not using non-legit features that you can get reported/flagged for)

 ## Troubleshooting

-If you encounter a crash and want to inform me of it, do the following:
+If you encounter an error and want to coherently report it:

 ### Debugging